Conformal changepoint localization: Additional Experiments

 We consider a multiple-changepoint Gaussian mean-shift model to illustrate the performance of \conch-SEG (\Cref{alg:conch-seg}).
 In particular, we generate $n=1500$ observations with true changepoints at $\xi_1=150$, $\xi_2=500$, $\xi_3=820$, and $\xi_4=1100$, segment means $\mu_1=-1$, $\mu_2=0.5$, $\mu_3=1.5$, $\mu_4=-2$, and $\mu_5=-1$, and common variance $\sigma^2=1$, i.e.,

-Initial changepoint estimates are obtained via KCPD \citep{garreau2018consistent} with a Gaussian kernel, yielding the sequence $(150, 497, 820, 1091)$.
-As expected, when the pre- and post-change distributions around a changepoint are more distinct, KCPD detects the changepoint more accurately, whereas the estimate is offset by a small margin when the adjacent distributions are more similar.
+Initial changepoint estimates are obtained via KCP \citep{garreau2018consistent} with a Gaussian kernel, yielding the sequence $(150, 497, 820, 1091)$.
+As expected, when the pre- and post-change distributions around a changepoint are more distinct, KCP detects the changepoint more accurately, whereas the estimate is offset by a small margin when the adjacent distributions are more similar.

-We then apply \conch-SEG, wrapping the \conch{} framework around KCPD and using the parametric CPP score specialized to the Gaussian family with known variance (see~\eqref{score:learned_llr}).
+We then apply \conch-SEG, wrapping the \conch{} framework around KCP and using the parametric CPP score specialized to the Gaussian family with known variance (see~\eqref{score:learned_llr}).
 The resulting confidence set is

-Figure~\ref{fig:KCPD_conch} displays the observed sequence (left) and the corresponding conformal $p$-values (right).
+Figure~\ref{fig:KCP_conch} displays the observed sequence (left) and the corresponding \conch{} $p$-values (right).
 The procedure sharply localizes all the changepoints.
 The sets around $\xi_2$ and $\xi_4$ are wider than the sets around $\xi_1$ and $\xi_3$ because the distributions on either side are more similar.